 Village Shalom, located on The Helzberg Campus for Jewish Living, is a non-profit Life Plan Community.

 Because Village Shalom is a Life Plan Community (also known as a Continuing Care Retirement Community or CCRC), you’ll get priority access to the full continuum of health care services we provide on campus, should you ever need them.
-Residents of The Villas also receive the area’s most generous health care benefit — Shalom Health.
+Residents also receive the area’s most generous health care benefit — Shalom Health.

 Shalom Health is our $60,000 per person health care benefit.
 At no additional cost to you, this benefit works like long-term care insurance to provide a substantial discount on the additional care levels available on the Village Shalom campus.
 If you ever need to make a permanent move to Village Shalom’s assisted living, skilled nursing or memory care, you can rest assured knowing this benefit will be in place to help cover the cost.
 Best of all, Shalom Health is free.

 Our mission is to nurture the physical, emotional, social and spiritual well-being of every individual whom we are privileged to serve, inspired by our heritage as a Jewish-sponsored senior living community.
 Our vision is to enable senior adults to flourish in a safe, caring, compassionate community.

 Honor, Provide, Respect, Foster, Uphold and Pursue.
 These values are our promise to our residents, families, staff and the entire Kansas City community.

 HONOR our elders in accordance with Jewish principles by bringing dignity, choice, compassion and care to their lives and life transitions.

 PROVIDE the assurance of a comfortable home and safe haven for all who are in our care.